 In two earlier posts I spoke about some practical aspects of suffering as a follower of Christ.
 I wrote about how placing ourselves in the right kinds of spiritual environments and surrounding ourselves with the right kind of people when battling suffering can help us to victory.
 Then I spoke about uniquely sensitive times that manifest themselves when we are enduring pain and suffering.
 In this post I address the kinds of activities we can engage in to help us embrace our own pain and sorrow as co-sufferers with Christ (Phil 3:10-11).

-To embrace emotional pain in its fullness, yet not to lose ultimate faith in God, or ultimate hope in His plan, just is the core of the Christian life; it is the life of the Christ follower most profoundly actualized.
-Paul tells us this clearly:
+To embrace emotional pain in its fullness, yet not to lose ultimate faith in God, or ultimate hope in His plan, is the existential core of the Christian life.
+It is the life of the Christ follower most profoundly actualized.
+Paul says it this way: